 The United States Congress is one of the most powerful legislative bodies on the planet.
-It has an oversight capacity that is quite simply huge and investigates pretty much every aspect of government policy though a system of permanent and ad-hoc committees.
+It has an oversight capacity that is quite simply huge and investigates pretty much every aspect of American government policy though a system of permanent and ad-hoc committees.
 These committees have the power to issue subpoenas and compel relevant officials to testify under oath.
 While most often rather boring and tedious for most involved at times they've become high political theater with some instances (HUAC, Watergate) becoming etched in modern history.
 Of course the members of the committee have a tendency to act like every last one of these committees is of the utmost importance.

-This trope also covers investigations carried out by other legislatures, real or fictional.
+Despite the name trope also covers investigations carried out by other legislatures, real or fictional.
 For example, the British Parliament has permanent Select Committees that investigate certain areas, including public accounts.
 Some examples might not even be legislatures, as long as its the nominal governing body with a committee.

 open/close all folders

 Steve Rogers (Captain America) faces the Committee on Super Human Activities, who demand that he work only for them since the U.S. government legally owns the CA identity.
 He quits instead.
 (And his replacement, John Walker, is such a jerk, he nearly ruins the reputation of Captain America; still, Walker later becomes a somewhat decent hero later as U.S. Agent.)

 Tony Stark (Iron Man) faces a senate committee himself in a 1960s story and the questioning proves so long and arduous that Stark collapses on the stand.
 When an attending doctor opens Stark's shirt, finds his chestplate/external pacemaker and it is finally exposed to the world that the tycoon is a very sick man.